Catholics Affirm Sola Scriptura

 The fact that

-Scripture as their only source of faith and practice demonstrates
+hundreds of disagreeing denominational groups all point to Scripture as their only source of faith and practice demonstrates

 that interpretive traditions are really what drive their theology.